yetulaxman/containers-workflows/_hands-on/day4/snakemake-hyperqueue.md

 ```

-### Running snakemake workflow with software environment installed with tykky
+### example: Hyperqueue executor for snakemake workflow where python packages are installed with tykky

 Batch script as sbatch-hq-tykky.sh :